 ArcGIS StreetMap Premium offers access to three key functions:

 Routing—Generate shortest-distance, fastest, point-to-point, or multistop routes.
 For any route generated, StreetMap Premium takes one-way and turn restriction information into consideration, ensuring route planning is as accurate as possible.
 StreetMap Premium also includes historic traffic and trucking restrictions data as well as an optional live traffic feed.
 In addition to the routing offered through the Find Route tool within ArcMap, the StreetMap Premium network dataset can also be used with the ArcGIS Network Analyst extension in ArcGIS Enterprise, ArcGIS Desktop, and ArcGIS Pro to provide more detailed network analysis.

-For details on using a network dataset with ArcGIS Network Analyst extension, see What is the ArcGIS Network Analyst extension? in ArcGIS Pro help or What is the ArcGIS Network Analyst extension? in ArcMap help.
+For details on using a network dataset with ArcGIS Network Analyst extension, see What is the ArcGIS Network Analyst extension? in the ArcGIS Pro help or What is the ArcGIS Network Analyst extension? in the ArcMap help.

-- Cartographic Display—StreetMap Premium is ideal for high-quality basemaps and cartographic output.
+- Cartographic display—StreetMap Premium is ideal for high-quality basemaps and cartographic output.
 Street levels, landmarks, county lines, water bodies, and more are presymbolized.
 Scale-dependent features, labels, and themes automatically turn on or off according to the zoom level selected.